umutcangulmez/AsteriskOSM/README.md

 ## Day 1: VNF Services Initialization

-Proxy Charm is used for Day1 and Day2 operations.[Asterisk VOIP Server Setup](https://www.youtube.com/watch?v=rtHFdhCm434) is followed for Asterisk setup and setting config.
+Proxy Charm is used for Day1 and Day2 operations.
+[Asterisk VOIP Server Setup](https://www.youtube.com/watch?v=rtHFdhCm434) is followed for Asterisk setup and setting config.
 Although, Config file changed line by line by executing printf commands, It should have been written as a function that uploads given config file to asterisk path.